IATI/IATI-Guidance/en/sub-national-locations.rst

 Technical guidance summary
 --------------------------

 The table below shows some of the information that should be included in location elements.
-The full table of all the location elements that can be published is :doc:`here <en/sub-national-locations-all>`.
+The full table of all the location elements that can be published is :doc:`here <sub-national-locations-all>`.

 .. list-table::
    :widths: 16 28 28 28